 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Magic Bars, also known as Hello Dolly Bars, are made with a buttery graham cracker crust, topped with pecans, coconut shreds, chocolate, and butterscotch chips then drizzled with sweetened condensed milk and baked!
+Magic Bars, also known as Hello Dolly Bars (or seven layer bars), are made with a buttery graham cracker crust, topped with pecans, coconut shreds, chocolate, and butterscotch chips then drizzled with sweetened condensed milk and baked!
 They are a decadent dessert bar, but one that is nearly fail-proof.
-Want a variation of these bars, but made with Oreos?
+Want a variation of these magic cookie bars, but made with Oreos?
 Give my Oreo Magic Bars a try!

 But First, What are Magic Bars?

-A graham cracker crust, topped with pecans, coconut shreds, chocolate, and butterscotch chips then drizzled with sweetened condensed milk and baked!
-These are Magic Bars, also known as Hello Dolly Bars.
+This easy dessert has a graham cracker crust, topped with pecans, coconut shreds, chocolate, and butterscotch chips then drizzled with sweetened condensed milk and baked!
+These are Magic Bars, 7-layer bars and also known as Hello Dolly Bars.
 Whatever you call this treat, you know it’s going to be killer.
 I mean how could you go wrong?
 And one of the many beauties of these bars is that you can change up the toppings and turn them into a completely different dessert!
-Try white chocolate chips, macadamia nuts, dark chocolate chips, peanut butter chips, peanuts, almonds, walnuts, even chopped up Oreos or mini marshmallows.
+Simple ingredients like white chocolate chips, macadamia nuts, dark chocolate chips, peanut butter chips, peanuts, almonds, walnuts, even chopped up Oreos or mini marshmallows.
 The possibilities are endless, just like my craving for these bars!

-While this is a classic recipe made as written, there are some simple substitutions you can add or swap out to make these your own.
+While this is a classic magic cookie bar recipe made as written, this is one of my favorite recipes because there are so many simple substitutions you can add or swap out to make these your own.

 For the Crust